sbrahma0/beginner_tutorials/readme.md

 To install catkin, follow the installation steps in this [link](http://wiki.ros.org/catkin).

+**NOTE:- If there is a conflict due to ROS API and no workaround exists for google styling (cpplint) went with ROS API way

 ## Build Instructions

 To run this code in a catkin workspace: